max-russo-com/mx2/README.md

 This context is optional: MX² is a **standalone, general-purpose container format**.
 The deterministic MAX-ID derivation logic is proprietary and **not part of this repository**.
 MX² remains fully open, auditable, and independently verifiable.

+### Naming

+MX² originally stood for **“MAX to eXcryption”** and **“MAX level 2”** inside the MAX identity architecture.
+The name reflects its role as the second cryptographic layer used to protect the two long-term secret phrases (`p1`, `p2`) that power all deterministic modules of the MAX App.

+This naming history is kept for completeness.
+MX² remains a **standalone, general-purpose** container format, independent of any specific application.

 ## 📄 License